FDio/ci-management/docker/scripts/README.md

 `sudo ./docker/scripts/build_executor_docker_image.sh -apr sandbox 2>&1 | tee all-sandbox-$(uname -m).log | grep -ve '^+'`

+Note: The initial population of a Docker Hub repository is performed manually by tagging and pushing the verified sandbox image as 'prod-<arch>' and 'prod-prev-<arch>' as the update_dockerhub_prod_tags.sh script assumes that both labels exist in the repo.
+After the intial images have been pushed to the Docker Hub respository, the update script is used to prevent inadvertently applying the wrong tags to images in the repository.

 ### Building in a Builder Image

 By running the docker image with docker socket mounted in the container,